MicrosoftDocs/dynamics-365-project-operations/articles/project-management/define-project-calendars.md

 ## Edit a project's calendar

 Once a project is saved, there are two ways to edit the project's calendar.
-First you can apply a new calendar template to the project by selecting the drop down menu on the ribbon and then selecting change template.
+First you can apply a new calendar template to the project by selecting the **Calendar** drop down menu on the ribbon and then selecting **Change Template**.
 This will open a dialog box where a new calendar template can be applied to the project.

-Alternatively, the work hours of the project can be directly edited by selecting the calendar tab on the project entity.
+Alternatively, the work hours of the project can be directly edited by selecting the **Calendar** tab on the project entity.
 This tab displays the projects work hours calendar, and allows for edits to those work hours to be made directly.
-These edits can be applied to the project's work breakdown structure by selecting the calendar drop down menu on the ribbon, and then selecting sync from that menu.
+These edits can be applied to the project's work breakdown structure by selecting the **Calendar** drop down menu on the ribbon, and then selecting **Sync** from that menu.
 Alternatively, the updates will be applied automatically when a new Microsoft Project for the Web project session is started by navigating to the tasks tab, following at least 30 minutes of inactivity on the project's tasks tab.

+> [!NOTE]
+> When a project's calendar is changed, those changes will not propagate to the calendar template assigned to the project.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]